lucascompython/auto-spammer/README.md

 # Auto Spammer

-A Visual Programming Tool for creating keyboard and mouse macros.
+A Crossplatform Visual Programming/Scripting App for keyboard and mouse macros